 Well beyond souvenirs, Queenstown’s shopping precinct caters for fashionistas young and old alike.
-If it’s a luxurious something special that you’re after, make a beeline to Louis Vuitton’s new store – one word of warning: you won’t want to leave.
-Perched by the edge of Lake Wakatipu with views of Cecil Peak, the boutique is truly one of a kind.
+If it’s a luxurious something special that you’re after, make a beeline to Louis Vuitton located in an enviable position right on the lakefront – one word of warning: you won’t want to leave.
+The boutique is truly one of a kind.
 Local furniture designer Ed Cruikshank was enlisted to instil the space with the spirit of the South Island and the result is unforgettable.
-Your next stop needs to be WORLD’s recently opened boutique, which is just footsteps around the corner.
-On offer are a covetable array of luxurious fragrance and beauty brands – Amouage, Cire Trudon candles and Santa Maria Novella skincare – as well as its eponymous seasonal fashion collections.
-Store manager Cheryl is a wealth of knowledge and will be able to assist in finding the perfect scent.

 Stroll up Searle Lane to discover go-to fashion destination, Angel Divine.
 An aesthetically pleasing assortment of everything beautiful, inside you’ll find a carefully curated selection of some of New Zealand’s best labels: Zambesi, NOM*d, Marle and Deadly Ponies.
 Now you're all geared up in the latest and greatest designer wear, you'll need the perfect shoes to match.